LuissHL/email-marketing-trigger-program/README.md

  <a href = "#techs"> > Techs </a>

- <a href = "#author"> > Author</a>
+ <a href = "#author"> > Authors</a>

  <a href = "#license"> > License </a>

 <h2 id=about> about </h2>

-Brief explanation about the aplication try to answer the WHY, WHAT, and HOW AND MAIN CHALENGES
+Objective: This project objective is to develop a Marketing triggered email program that allows personalized emails to e sent to a list of clients.
+The application offers other functions, such as: Mail list, sending emails with pictures attached, and providing detailed reports about the emails sent, including response ratio.

 <h2 id=logic> Programming logic: </h2>